top of page

 5.05 [Total Sales Tax] / 50 [Cost of the Item] * 100 = 10.1 [Sales Tax Percentage from Total]

-Calculating sales tax on your own can quickly become a manual, burdensome process for small business owners.
+Calculating sales tax on your own can quickly become a manual, burdensome process when starting a business.
 Not only do you have to keep track of all your sales tax nexus locations and ensure you’re charging the right amount, you also have to stay on top of ever-evolving tax regulations.

 An easier way to manage sales tax is to use an automated sales tax solution.
 With an automated system, tax calculation for your business is hassle-free—all you need to do is select the states where you do business and the software takes care of the rest.